Nation's first Toastmasters Club for Hard of Hearing launching in Tempe

 The nation’s first Toastmasters Club for the hard of hearing is launching, thanks to innovations in technology and a government grant.

-The Audible Talkers Toastmasters Club will begin meeting at the Tempe Public Library on July 1.
+The Audible Talkers Toastmasters Club meets at the Tempe Public Library.
 The group is made possible because the library won a $23,000 grant from the Arizona Community Foundation to install hearing loops in some of its community spaces.

 A hearing loop, sometimes called an audio induction loop, is a special type of sound system for use by people with hearing aids.
 The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to a special setting and a microphone is in use.